Organic Ceylon cinnamon sticks

 6 cups of water

-1/2-1 tbsp black tea leaves about 5 g
+1/2-1 tbsp of black tea leaves approx. 5 g

 Pour water into a saucepan or teapot and add cinnamon sticks or cinnamon powder and bring to the boil over medium heat.
 Once boiling, reduce the heat to low and simmer for 10 minutes.